 Many of us unconsciously rehash the past by interacting with our kids in the same way our parents dealt with us.
 Some of these interactions are positive.
 Maybe your dad read a particular book to you, and that special memory is something you relive every time you read your child the same book.

-But other things are not so positive.
+But other things aren’t so positive.
 Many times, in an attempt to heal our own inner wounds, we will relive these moments with our children.
 Take stock of how you react to your kids when they misbehave.
 Are you using any phrases or doing any actions that remind you of something that happened when you were a child?
-You’ll be amazed to find some of the parental mistakes we carry unwillingly into the next generation.
+You’ll be amazed at the amount of parental mistakes we unconsciously carry into the next generation.

 You might also have internal expectations for your kids, such as good grades, or athletic prowess, or artistic abilities.
 Are these the same things your parents expected of you?
 Do some soul-searching to think about your own childhood.
 Keep the good things and pass them on to your children.
 Acknowledge the bad things, and find ways to heal them through therapy or spiritual pursuits, but don’t take them out on your kids.